verilator/verilator/docs/guide/environment.rst

 This section describes the environment variables used by Verilator and associated programs.

+.. option:: AR

+   Optionally overrides the default :command:`ar` (archive) binary used by the Verilated makefiles.
+If AR is not set, the version found at configure time is used.

+.. option:: CXX

+   Optionally overrides the default compiler binary used by the Verilated makefiles.
+If CXX is not set, the version found at configure time is used.
+Note the default flags passed to the compiler are determined at configuration time, so changing the CXX compiler version using this variable, as opposed to passing it at configuration time, may not give desired results.

 .. option:: LD_LIBRARY_PATH

    A generic Linux/OS variable specifying what directories have shared